tolikcode/andriydruk.github.io/content/post/rxdnssd.md

 I use a trick with `final DNSSDService[] mService = new DNSSDService[1]` to save `DNSSDService` instance from [`OnSubscribe`](http://reactivex.io/RxJava/javadoc/rx/Observable.OnSubscribe.html) callback and to stop it inside [`doOnUnsubscribe`](http://reactivex.io/documentation/operators/do.html) operator.

-Before implementing basic operations I've created a `BonjourService` POJO class.
+Before implementing basic operations I've created a `BonjourService` class.
 The main idea is to create a chain of observables that will operate with this class:

 ~~~java
 public class BonjourService {